IoT SIM

 • And why global connectivity doesn’t always require profile switching

-eSIM vs eUICC: why the terminology is confusing
+eSIM vs eUICC: Why the terminology is confusing

 The term eSIM is commonly used to describe two different (but related) concepts: